yewstack/yew/examples/reactive-state/README.md

 // ... rest of your component implementation
 ```

-The `State` object in this case would look something like this:
+The corresponding `State` object in this case would look something like this:

 ```rust
 struct State {